sqp16/GCPD_Dashboard/README.md

 ---
 Make sure you refresh the page after pressing "X" for removing a crime from a investigation,(the crime does get removed, but the page doesn't rerender automatically) there is a bug with Vue at the moment.

+Notes
+---
+Dashboard:
+if there are current suspects or past suspects, can dropdown from list of assignments